adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Facts for Today</b></summary>
 <br>
-<pre><code>1 » William Marston engineered one of the earliest forms of the polygraph in the early 1900`s.
-Later he went on to create the comic strip Wonder Woman, a story about a displaced Amazon princess who forces anyone caught in her magic lasso to tell the truth</code></pre>
+<pre><code>1 » The shortest war in history was between Zanzibar and England in 1896.
+Zanzibar surrendered after 38 minutes.</code></pre>
-<pre><code>2 » The Great Wall of China is the only man-made structure visible from space.</code></pre>
+<pre><code>2 » Each king in a deck of playing cards represents a great king from history.
+Spades - King David, Clubs - Alexander the Great, Hearts - Charlemagne, and Diamonds - Julius Caesar.</code></pre>
-<pre><code>3 » The amount of computer Memory required to run WordPerfect for Win95 is 8 times the amount needed aboard the space shuttle.</code></pre>
+<pre><code>3 » The common idea that only 10% of the brain is used it not true as it is impossible to determine the actual percentage because of the complexity of the brain.</code></pre>
 </details>
 <p>
 	<a href="https://adityaprasad.eu.org" rel="nofollow">